miamiyankee13/api-docs-ff-convos/source/index.html.md

 }
 ```

-This endpoint retrieves an individual from the database.
+This endpoint retrieves an individual player from the database.

 This endpoint is NOT protected, therefore does not require a token.